The Hours (film): Critical response

-On the review aggregation website Rotten Tomatoes the film holds an approval of 79% based on 195 reviews, and an average rating of 7.50/10.
+On the review aggregation website Rotten Tomatoes, 80% of 196 critics gave the film a positive review and an average rating of 7.4/10.
 The site's critics consensus reads, "The movie may be a downer, but it packs an emotional wallop.
 Some fine acting on display here."
 On Metacritic, the film has a weighted average score of 80 out of 100, based on 40 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Richard Schickel of Time criticized the film's simplistic characterization, saying, "Watching The Hours, one finds oneself focusing excessively on the unfortunate prosthetic nose Kidman affects in order to look more like the novelist.
 And wondering why the screenwriter, David Hare, and the director, Stephen Daldry, turn Woolf, a woman of incisive mind, into a hapless ditherer."
 He also criticized its overt politicization: "But this movie is in love with female victimization.
 Moore's Laura is trapped in the suburban flatlands of the '50s, while Streep's Clarissa is moored in a hopeless love for Laura's homosexual son (Ed Harris, in a truly ugly performance), an AIDS sufferer whose relentless anger is directly traceable to Mom's long-ago desertion of him.
 Somehow, despite the complexity of the film's structure, this all seems too simple-minded.
-Or should we perhaps say agenda driven?
+Or should we perhaps say agenda-driven?
 This ultimately proves insufficient to lend meaning to their lives or profundity to a grim and uninvolving film, for which Philip Glass unwittingly provides the perfect score—tuneless, oppressive, droning, painfully self-important."

 Stephen Holden of The New York Times called the film "deeply moving" and "an amazingly faithful screen adaptation" and added, "Although suicide eventually tempts three of the film's characters, The Hours is not an unduly morbid film.
-Clear eyed and austerely balanced would be a more accurate description, along with magnificently written and acted.
+Clear-eyed and austerely balanced would be a more accurate description, along with magnificently written and acted.
 Mr. Glass's surging minimalist score, with its air of cosmic abstraction, serves as ideal connective tissue for a film that breaks down temporal barriers."
 Mick LaSalle of the San Francisco Chronicle observed, "Director Stephen Daldry employs the wonderful things cinema can do in order to realize aspects of The Hours that Cunningham could only hint at or approximate on the page.
 The result is something rare, especially considering how fine the novel is, a film that's fuller and deeper than the book ...
 It's marvelous to watch the ways in which [David Hare] consistently dramatizes the original material without compromising its integrity or distorting its intent ...
 Cunningham's [novel] touched on notes of longing, middle-aged angst and the sense of being a small consciousness in the midst of a grand mystery.
 But Daldry and Hare's [film] sounds those notes and sends audiences out reverberating with them, exalted."